LiFengfeng1992/FFNavbarMenu/README.md

 # FFNavbarMenu

 expand navigationbar with more items,You can customize it into any style.
 The main effect of this project is the soft effect of the animation from the top of a pop-up menu.
 If you feel useful, you can use it.
-If you need, You can modify the code inside..
+If you need, You can modify the code inside.
 # Operating results are as follows：
 ![图片](http://images2015.cnblogs.com/blog/805442/201509/805442-20150902165534575-1166733589.gif)